getsentry/relay/README.md

 We're going to settle on using vscode for this project for now.
 We're targeting stable rust at the moment and the repo is appropriately configured.

-If you have `catflap` and `cargo-watch` installed, the `make devserver` command can auto-reload the
+If you have `systemfd` and `cargo-watch` installed, the `make devserver` command can auto-reload the
 relay:

-    $ cargo install catflap cargo-watch
+    $ cargo install systemfd cargo-watch
     $ make devserver